MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/configure-channel-provider-app-profile-manager.md

 Channel Integration Framework 2.0 is intended for multisession applications such as Omnichannel for Customer Service and Customer Service workspace.

-**To configure a third-party channel provider with a multisession application**
+**To configure a third-party channel provider for multisession applications**

 1. Sign in to the [Power Apps](https://make.powerapps.com) portal.